 intro_consent Welcome to our survey on the future of working at FTI consulting!
 Returning to working in the office after the pandemic under new hybrid working principles We invite you to participate in this research, exploring employees’ and leaders’ perceptions and experiences of hybrid working at FTI Consulting.
 This is an independent piece of research conducted by researchers from Warwick Business School, in collaboration with FTI Consulting.
 The research project is endorsed by FTI Consulting.
 The research project aims to establish employees’ and leaders’ perceptions and experiences with returning to office work after the Covid-19 pandemic.
 Your responses will help inform the company's hybrid working principles and how those are implemented company-wide.
 To track the experience over time, we invite you to participate in three surveys.

+This is the second survey?

 We are also looking for volunteers to participate in a weekly diary study to better understand how the new hybrid work principles are implemented in everyday working life.

+What to do if someone wants to be a part of this?

 The first survey should take about 10-15 minutes to complete.
 The survey will be open until 23rd July.

 Please note that: Your participation is completely voluntary.
 You can withdraw at any time, and for any reason, simply by closing your browser.
 Your data is 100% confidential and at no point will your responses be shared with FTI Consulting.
 The results will only be shared in aggregated form (tables and graphs) and no respondent will be identifiable.
 At the end of this survey we invite you to participate in the follow-up research.
 If you agree, you can still decide later whether or not to actually participate.
 If you do agree to be contacted again, we will ask for your email address in a separate survey form.
 That means your responses to this survey or any subsequent survey will never be stored in the same place as your email address.
 We explain this again in more detail at the end of this survey, where you have the opportunity to opt in.
 Data will be securely stored on University of Warwick computers and will be processed for the purpose of scientific analysis and feedback to FTI Consulting.
 Access to the data will be restricted to the WBS research team.
 Data will be reviewed after a period of 10 years, in line with the University of Warwick data retention policy.
 Please refer to the University of Warwick Research Privacy Notice which is available here: https://warwick.ac.uk/services/idc/dataprotection/privacynotices/researchprivacynotice or by contacting the Information and Data Compliance Team at GDPR@warwick.ac.uk.
 This study has been reviewed and given favourable opinion by the University of Warwick’s Humanities and Social Science Research Ethics Committee (HSSREC).
 The research project is led by Prof Tina Kiefer at Warwick Business school.
 Please contact Tina for any further information (Tina.Kiefer@wbs.ac.uk).
 Click here to download the Participant Information Sheet .

 I have read the above and consent to take part in this study (1)